-- Bikeways located in seven Bicycle Pedestrian Priority Areas (Bethesda CBD, Friendship Heights CBD, Life Sciences Center, Silver Spring CBD, Wheaton CBD, White Flint and White Oak). - Neighborhood greenways feeding into these BPPA areas (such as the Edgemoor Lane neighborhood greenway). - Bikeways with high demand that are included in the capital improvements program (such as the Montrose Parkway East project). - Other county priorities (such as the Germantown Grosvenor Breezeway, aka the PEPCO Trail).
+- Bikeways located in seven Bicycle Pedestrian Priority Areas. - Neighborhood greenways feeding into these BPPA areas. - Bikeways with high demand that are included in the capital improvements program. - Other county priorities.

 Projects that should be implemented immediately in Tier 1 are shown below and include those that are likely to have the highest demand due to their location around Metro stations and high-density areas.
 All other Tier 1 bikeways are shown on the following pages.